EUDAT-B2SHARE/b2share/INSTALL.rst

     $ pip install virtualenv virtualenvwrapper

 - ``docker`` and ``docker-compose``

+On macOS we recommend using Docker for Mac.

 If the conditions are satisfied, open one terminal window and download in a temporary folder the ``devenv/docker-compose`` and ``devenv/run_demo.sh``